Skip to content

 Guidance

-1. Prefer ordinary language constructs first and reach for builtins only when they make intent sharper.
+1. Prefer ordinary language constructs first and reach for builtins only when necessary.

 3. Keep $dbg and $todo temporary.

-4. Prefer #... spellings for most compile-time helpers even if older aliases still parse.
+4. Prefer #... spellings for all compile-time helpers.

 Released under the MIT License.